ObviousEcho/social-network-API/README.md

 ## Conclusions

 The project served an as introduction to MongoDb and NoSQL databases.
-The biggest challenge I experienced, having recently spend a significant amount of time working with relational databases, was simply the syntactical difference of NoSQL vs. SQL.
+The biggest challenge I experienced, having recently spent a significant amount of time working with relational databases, was simply the syntactical difference of NoSQL vs. SQL.
 The usage of Mongoose provided a loose structure which aided in joining data from one collection to the next.

 ##  Check it out